grafana/agent/docs/sources/flow/setup/configure/configure-windows.md

 # Configure Grafana Agent on Windows

-To configure Grafana Agent when installed on Windows, perform the following
+To configure Grafana Agent in flow mode on Windows, perform the following steps:
-steps:

 1. Edit the default configuration file at `C:\Program Files\Grafana Agent Flow\config.river`.